-Each First Episode of Psychosis (FEP) program that is funded under this RFA will be eligible for up to \$1,500,000 to be expended within a 24-month period.
-Two (2) applications will be selected for funding: one (1) in the Washoe Behavioral Health Region, and one (1) in the Clark County Behavioral Health Region.
-As detailed above, these funds are provided through the Mental Health Block Grant that is awarded to the Nevada Department of Health and Human Services by the United States Substance Abuse and Mental Health Services Administration (SAMHSA).
+The First Episode of Psychosis (FEP) program that is funded under this RFA will be eligible for up to \$1,500,000 to be expended within a 24-month period, and one application will be selected for the Washoe Behavioral Health Region that comprises all of Washoe County, Nevada.
+As described above, these funds are provided through the Mental Health Block Grant (MHBG) that is awarded to the Nevada Department of Health and Human Services by the United States Substance Abuse and Mental Health Services Administration (SAMHSA).
 Funding cannot be guaranteed past the 24 months period covered in the RFA.
 It will therefore be necessary to build sustainability of future clinical programming through fiscal mechanisms such as Medicaid reimbursement structures and other third party liability entities.

-Prospective Payment System: Nevada DPBH Policy for Requests for Reimbursement (RFR)

-Effective January 1, 2018, the Bureau of Behavioral Health Wellness and Prevention (BBHWP) will be implementing a new Request for Reimbursement (RFR) procedure to ensure that subrecipients are submitting accurate RFRs with appropriate supporting documentation and that the subrecipient's are paid promptly.
-It is the policy of the BBHWP to review RFRs submitted by subrecipients to receive the reimbursement of costs for work performed by the subrecipient within the terms and conditions of their subgrant and in accordance with to Title 2 of the Code of the Federal Regulations (CFR) Part 200.
+Prospective Payment System: Nevada DPBH Policy for Requests for Reimbursement (RFR) Effective January 1, 2018, the Bureau of Behavioral Health Wellness and Prevention (BBHWP) will be implementing a new Request for Reimbursement (RFR) procedure to ensure that sub-recipients are submitting accurate RFRs with appropriate supporting documentation and that the sub-recipient's are paid promptly.
+It is the policy of the BBHWP to review RFRs submitted by sub-recipients to receive the reimbursement of costs for work performed by the sub-recipient within the terms and conditions of their subgrant and in accordance with to Title 2 of the Code of the Federal Regulations (CFR) Part 200.